Alessia Mandanici is an independent filmmaker holding an MFA in writing & directing from NYU Tisch School’s Graduate Film program.

 Born in Germany, she discovered her passion for film during her BA in Communication Design.
 While deepening her visual skills as a cinematographer, editor and designer in Berlin, she gained a broad spectrum of production experience for clients such as Google, ARD EinsPlus and the Berlin State Ballet.

-Alessia's award-winning narrative films were screened at Oscar-qualifying film festivals around the globe, including the Berlin International Film Festival, Woodstock Film Festival, and Austin Film Festival.
-She is a 2022 NYU Production Lab fellow and received a development grant from the Film and Media Commission Rhineland-Palatinate for her debut feature Wiegenlied.
+Alessia's award-winning narrative films were screened at prestigious film festivals internationally, including the Berlin International Film Festival, Film Festival Max Opühls Preis, Woodstock Film Festival, and Austin Film Festival.
+She is a 2022 NYU Production Lab fellow and recipient of the 2025 development grant from the Film and Media Commission Rhineland-Palatinate for her debut feature film, Wiegenlied (Lullaby).

 WHAT I'D LIKE TO SAY